canast02/csci544_fall2016_project/yelp-extractor/README.md

 ### Required python libraries

 In order to run the extractor you will need to install yelp-python and scrapy.
+We also need Unidecode in order to be able to convert unicode to ascii.

 ```
 $ pip install yelp
 $ pip install scrapy
+$ pip install Unidecode
 ```

 ### Setup